xxzhangzzx/recipe-rating-analysis/README.md

 | >120        |  7802 | 4.58969  |      5 |

 Across all four categories, the mean and median ratings are very similar and remain close to the maximum of 5 stars.
 This table reinforces what we saw in the visualizations: longer recipes are not systematically rated higher or lower than quicker recipes, at least in this dataset.

+## Assessment of Missingness

+### NMAR Analysis

+I believe that the `review` column is a good candidate for NMAR (Not Missing At Random).
+In this dataset, a `review` is a free text comment that a user can choose to leave in addition to a numeric rating.
+Whether someone writes a review is likely driven by their unobserved personal reaction to the recipe.
+For example, they might only take the time to write something if they absolutely loved the dish or if they had a very negative experience.

+This underlying opinion is not recorded elsewhere in the data when the review is missing, and it is not just a simple function of observed variables like `minutes` or `avg_rating`.
+Because the decision to leave a review depends on the user’s internal motivation, which we do not observe, the missingness mechanism for `review` is likely NMAR.

+To make this closer to MAR, I would need extra information about user behavior, such as how often they write reviews across different recipes, or whether they were prompted to leave a comment.
+These additional variables could help explain why some users skip the review text field and turn the missingness of `review` into something that is more predictable from observed data.

+### Missingness Dependency

+I focused on the missingness of the `rating` column in the merged dataset.
+I defined a Boolean variable `rating_missing` and asked whether this missingness depends on other recipe features.

+First, I tested dependence on `n_steps`.
+As the test statistic, I used the absolute difference in the mean `n_steps` between recipes with missing ratings and recipes with observed ratings, and ran a permutation test by repeatedly shuffling the missingness labels.
+The permutation distribution is shown below, with the observed difference marked in red:

+<iframe
+  src="assets/rating_missing_nsteps_perm.html"
+  width="800"
+  height="500"
+  frameborder="0"
+></iframe>

+The observed statistic lies far in the upper tail of the permutation distribution, and the empirical p-value is essentially 0.
+This suggests that the missingness of `rating` is not independent of `n_steps`: recipes with more steps are slightly more likely to have missing ratings.

+For comparison, I repeated the same style of test using `minutes` (cooking time) instead of `n_steps`.
+In that case, the p-value was around 0.12, so I do not have strong evidence that rating missingness depends on cooking time alone.